Skip to content

 [-1. -1. -1.
 0. 1.
 1. 1.]

-Source code in tinygrad/mixin/math.py
+Source code in tinygrad/mixin/elementwise.py

-def clamp(self, min_=None, max_=None):
+def clamp(self, min_=None, max_=None) -> Self:

 """